NicoIsLost/Minecraft-Deepdive/README.md

 ## What are the requirements?

-There are few requirements, but on a general basis we would like articles to be as exhaustive as possible, going into detailed beyond the level of say a public wiki.
+There are few requirements, but on a general basis we would like articles to be as exhaustive as possible, going into detailed beyond the level of say a general public wiki.
 It is also required that the information presented is accurate and verifiable.

+For the level of detailed required, please reference the existing articles.
+They can be a different format, that is OK.

 ## Code Mappings References
 One of the goals of this project is to also be a reference for people who are interested in code digging, as such we encourage people to add a section that explains the source code, including the mapping names and their functions.
 Per the Minecraft TOS we cannot post the code itself, but a written description is OK.